How to connect your brain to a computer

 Musk’s company is Neuralink.

-Perhaps you think this will never happen.
+Perhaps you think this will never happened.
 Think again.
-Have you ever watched a 2-year-old in front of a TV screen?
+Have you ever watched a two-year-old in front of a TV screen?
 The TV has taken over their brain as they watch the images in a hypnotic state.

 Musk is only suggesting we take the next logical step.
 Eliminate voice and manual instructions.